daniele-proverbio/EWS_optimise/README.md

-# EWS Sensitivity and Performance
+# EWS systematic analysis and Optimisation

 Code to estimate and opptimise the performance of EWS in approaching bifurcations and their sensitivity to the interplay of b-tipping and n-tipping.
 Associiated to the manuscript: Proverbio et al., "Systematic analysis and optimization of early warning signals for critical transitions" (2022)